 - Email Be World Ready a budget for the expenses that will be incurred during the time abroad

 Please provide Be World Ready with all flight information.
 Students may wish to pre-arrange transportation from the airport to accommodation via private transfer or public transit.
-Be World Ready will try to arrange a campus tour of the partner institutes, along with an opportunity to meet the partner institutes’ International Coordinator.
+Be World Ready will try to arrange a campus tour of the partner institute as well as the opportunity to meet their International Coordinator.

 Students will likely find a new sense of independence living abroad.
 From finding housing, learning to navigate a foreign transit system, trying new foods, and immersion in a new culture.
 Independence is just one of many skills that will help differentiate semester exchange students from others entering the workforce.

 Depending on the institution, timetable selection can happen 4-6 weeks prior to the start of classes (similar to NC) or during the first few days prior to classes.
-This process is often a stressful time for students as there can be little instruction of what to do and how to do it.
-This is a time when perseverance and resilience will be needed, in the end students will secure a timetable.
-Please remember there are many international students and you are not alone in your quest for a timetable.
+This process is often a stressful time for students as there can be little instruction of what to do or how to do it.
+This will be a time where students will require both perseverance and resilience.
+Please remember that there are many other international students who will be in the same position and that you are not alone in your quest for a timetable.

 The staff at our partner institution will provide semester exchange students with instructions for obtaining their timetable, it may be online or on paper.
 There may be scheduling conflicts with courses from the learning agreement, this is why we approve more courses than needed.
 Students will have extra courses available to fill in gaps from a conflict.
 In the rare event that students are not able to schedule a full course load, notify both Be World Ready and International Coordinator at the partner institution and we will work to find a solution.